Praxis Precision Medicines

 If burn stays heavy and approvals or partner cash arrive late, new capital could show up on terms existing shareholders do not love.

-launch expectations outrunning launch reality
+Launch expectations outrunning launch reality

 Consensus still sees only modest near-term revenue (on the order of tens of millions), while management discusses peak potential if key programs launch.
 Those long-range outcomes are not the same as next year's sales line.